saastechacademy/foundation/project-ideas/product-master/createProduct.md

   * price
   * compareAtPrice
   * position
+  * requiresComponents
   * selectedOptions
     * name
     * value
   * inventoryItem
     * id
+    * requiresShipping
     * measurement
       * weight
         * unit
         * value
+* bundleComponents
+* hasVariantsThatRequiresComponents

 ## Shopify OMS Bridge

+Periodically receive and consume ShopifyNewProductsFeed and transform to generated OMSNewProductsFeed.
+Following are the implementation details,
+1. Define and configure *ShopifyNewProductsFeed* SystemMessageType to import Shopify new products feed, define *consumeSmrId* SystemMessageType parameter to be used in the next system message produced in consume service.
+Refer *ShopifyOrderCancelUpdatesFeed* SystemMessageType.
+2. Convert *consume#ShopifyOrderCancelUpdatesFeed* service to a generic service *consume#ShopifyFeed* to be used as consume service for this flow as well.
+3. Define and configure *GenerateOMSNewProductsFeed* SystemMessageType, refer *GenerateOMSOrderCancelUpdatesFeed* SystemMessageType.
+Configure *sendSmrId* SystemMessageTypeParameter to send the feed to SFTP.
+4. Implement sendService *generate#OMSNewProductsFeed*, refer implementation details below.
+5. Define and configure *SendOMSNewProductsFeed* SystemMessageType to send the feed to SFTP.

+### generate#OMSNewProductsFeed
+1. Fetch SystemMessage record
+2. Fetch related SystemMessageRemote
+3. Fetch shopId from SystemMessageRemote.remoteId
+4. Get products list from the file location in SystemMessage.messageText.
+5. Initiate a local file for the json feed.
+6. Iterate through products list and for each shopifyProduct map call map#Product, refer implementation details below.
+7. Write the product map if returned in service output to the file.
+8. Close the file once the iteration is complete.
+9. If *sendSmrId* SystemMessageTypeParameter is defined, queue *SendOMSNewProductsFeed* SystemMessage.

 ### map#Product
 1. Service Parameters